Ayo Adesanya: Early life

 Ayo Adesanya hails from Ijagun, Ijebu in Ogun State southwestern Nigeria.
-Ayo Adesanya attended St Anne's School in Ibadan, the capital of Oyo State, where she completed both her primary and secondary school education and obtained both her First School Leaving Certificate and West African Senior School Certificate.
+She attended St Anne's School in Ibadan, the capital of Oyo State, where she completed both her primary and secondary school education and obtained both her First School Leaving Certificate and West African Senior School Certificate.
 She later proceeded to the University of Ibadan where she obtained a bachelor's degree in Mass communication.